-The American Heart Association (AHA) recently published a landmark statement on how women’s experience of heart attacks—including the treatment they receive and how well they fare—is different from men’s.
+According to the American Heart Association (AHA), how women experience heart attacks -- including the treatment they receive and how well they fare -- is different from most men’s experience.

 Some studies have shown that if you have a history of pregnancy complications such as gestational diabetes or pre-eclampsia, or if you had your first menstrual period by age 10, you may be at increased risk for heart disease.
 “There’s also some evidence that women with PMS are more likely to get high blood pressure, and women who have high blood pressure at a young age are more likely to develop heart disease,” said Pamela Douglas, MD, a Duke cardiologist and nationally recognized expert in heart disease in women.

-Another important step is to make sure you—and your loved ones—are alert to the wide range of symptoms that can signal a heart attack.
-“How well a patient with a heart attack does, regardless of whether they’re a man or a woman, depends on how quickly they recognize the symptoms and get medical help,” said Duke cardiologist Dr. Tracy Wang, MD, MHS, MS, who was an author of the AHA statement.
+Another important step is to make sure you and your loved ones are alert to the wide range of symptoms that can signal a heart attack.
+“How well a patient with a heart attack does, regardless of whether they’re a man or a woman, depends on how quickly they recognize the symptoms and get medical help,” said Duke cardiologist Tracy Wang, MD, who was an author of the AHA statement.

 - Manage your risk factors.
-Work with your doctor to manage your cholesterol, weight, blood pressure and blood sugar.
+Work with your doctor to manage your cholesterol, weight, blood pressure, and blood sugar.
 Be physically active, and seek help quitting smoking if you smoke.
-If you have a history of depression, anxiety or pregnancy complications or started having periods at age 10 or younger, make sure your doctor knows this.
+If you have a history of depression, anxiety, or pregnancy complications or if you started having periods at age 10 or younger, make sure your doctor knows this.

 - Don’t wait to protect your heart.
 You’re never too young.
 Ask what you can do now to manage your risk for heart disease.